Home » Recipes » Desserts » Gluten-Free Cakes » Gluten-Free Pear Cake

 • Whisk in the eggs, oil, apple juice, and vanilla extract, then use a spoon to make sure the batter is smooth and the dry ingredients are well incorporated.
 Let batter rest while you prepare the pears.

-• Then, spread half of the batter in the tube pan and sprinkle half of the apple mixture evenly across it.
-Add the rest of the batter and top with the remaining apples.
-Heat oven to 350 F and let batter rest while the oven heats.
+• Then, spread half of the batter in the tube pan and sprinkle half of the pear mixture evenly across it.
+Add the rest of the batter and top with the remaining pears.
+Heat oven to 350℉ and let batter rest while the oven heats.

 • Place pan in the oven and bake for 1 hour 15 minutes-1 hour 30 minutes, checking frequently, until a tester inserted comes out clean, the top is slightly firm when gently pressed, and the edges are starting to come away from the pan.